Dooders/.github/profile/README.md

 # Overview

-Welcome to Dooders, an open-source project researching the emergence of intelligent agents within simulated realities.
+Welcome to Dooders, an open-source project researching the emergence of intelligent agents within a computational model of reality.
 Its mission is to advance the understanding of agency through continuous exploration and experimentation, demonstrating the potential value of agent-based systems learning.

 ## Primary Research
 * [Agent-Arena Co-Evolutionary Model](https://rememberization.substack.com/p/out-with-training-in-with-emergence)